onqtam/headjack/src/implementation/ecosystem/messages.md

 updates to old post...
-    - how would old unique URLs to the original posts get updated?
+    - how would old unique URLs to the original posts get updated? multiple edit events in parallel to the same original message? a fork? :|

 update to post - as a diff, with different kinds of diff algos?